-Of the 42 studies (43 articles) identified in the 2006 review, 16 studies (17 articles) continued to meet the inclusion criteria for this update and were determined to be of good or fair quality. ^{54,91-95,97-100,102-106,108,122} We only included studies that provided accuracy statistics or data that allowed us to calculate it.
+Of the 42 studies (43 articles) identified in the 2006 review, 16 studies (17 articles) continued to meet the inclusion criteria for this update and were determined to be of good or fair quality.^{54,91-95,97-100,102-106,108,122} In the current review, we included only studies that provided accuracy statistics or data that allowed us to calculate accuracy.
 We were stricter in determining whether a study met the population inclusion criteria.
-We excluded any studies where some children in the studies were outside the age range or had a previously diagnosed condition and the study did not stratify for age and condition.
-We also used the most recent USPSTF criteria for determining quality of studies.
-To these 16 studies, we added an additional 8 newly found studies (9 articles).
-In doing so, we were able to address one identified limitation of the previous review, namely, the lack of studies comparing the same instrument in different populations.
-We also examined the studies in our review by considering parent-rated screeners separately from screeners that are administered by trained examiner, including those in primary care.
-The current review also included one study that examined screening of preverbal language88 (Table 10).
+We excluded studies if some children in the population were outside the age range or had a previously diagnosed condition and the study did not stratify for age and condition.
+We used the most recent USPSTF criteria for determining quality of studies.
+To these previously included 16 studies, we added an additional eight newly found studies (nine articles).
+In doing so, we were able to address one identified limitation of the previous review-namely, the lack of studies comparing the same instrument in different populations.
+We also examined the studies in our review by considering parent-rated screening instruments separately from those that are administered by trained examiners, including those in primary care.
+The current review also included one study that examined screening for preverbal language88 (Table 10).

-Altogether there were 14 studies (in 16 articles)^{54,72-78,88,95,98,102-104,108,122} that examined the accuracy of screening instruments in which parents rated their young children's speech and language skills.
-Sensitivity ranged between 50 and 94 percent, and specificity ranged between 45 and 96 percent.
+Altogether, 14 studies (in 16 articles)^{54,72-78,88,95,98,102-104,108,122} examined the accuracy of screening instruments in which parents rated their young children's speech and language skills.
+Sensitivity ranged from 50 to 94 percent, and specificity ranged from 45 to 96 percent.

-Nine of the parent-rated screener studies (11 articles) examined 3 instruments widely used in the United States-the ASQ Communication domain, the CDI, and the LDS.
-Several of these screeners exhibited LRs, suggesting that there is a moderate to large increase in the likelihood of language delays in children who screened positive or a moderate to large decrease in the likelihood of language delays in children who screened negative.
-Although the LRs tended not to be consistent across all studies that included a particular screener, both the positive and negative LRs were moderate to large, in 2 studies examining the CDI.
-Another parent report screener, the ITC, is also used in the United States but with a somewhat younger population (i.e., 6 to 24 months of age).
+Nine of the parent-rated screening studies (11 articles) examined three instruments widely used in the United States-the ASQ Communication Domain, CDI, and LDS.
+Several of these instruments exhibited LRs suggesting that there is a moderate to large increase in the likelihood of language delays in children who screen positive or a moderate to large decrease in the likelihood of language delays in children who screen negative.
+Although the LRs tended not to be consistent across all studies that included a particular instrument, both the positive and negative LRs were moderate to large in two studies examining the CDI.^{74,76,77} Another parent-reported instrument, the ITC, is also used in the United States but in a somewhat younger population (i.e., ages 6 to 24 months).

-Because the ASQ and CDI have versions for infants, toddlers, and preschool-age children, we were able to examine the accuracy of the instrument at different ages.
-Studies examining the ASQ with children 2 years of age, 74 3.5 years of age, 73 and 4.5 years of age 72 reported comparably low sensitivity at all 3 ages (ranging between 50 and 59 percent), and better specificity for the 2- and 3.5-year-old samples (95 and 92 percent) compared with the older sample (79 and 83 percent).
-These results suggest that use of the ASQ for screening for language delays, especially in preschool-aged children may result in many false negatives.
+Because the ASQ and CDI have versions for infants, toddlers, and preschool-age children, we were able to examine the accuracy of the instruments at different ages.
+Studies examining the ASQ in children ages 2 years,74 3.5 years,73 and 4.5 years72 reported comparably low sensitivity at all three ages (ranging from 50% to 59%), and better specificity for the 2- and 3.5-year-old samples (95% and 92%) than for the older sample (79% and 83%).
+These results suggest that use of the ASQ for screening for language delays, especially in preschool-age children, may result in many false-negatives.
 Comparisons indicated that sensitivity and specificity of the toddler and preschool CDI versions were fairly close, suggesting that the CDI is robust in its ability to detect a language delay across the toddler and preschool years.
-The study examining the ITC subdivided the sample into two age groupings-younger and older toddlers.
-Sensitivity, specificity, and LRs were nearly identical in the 2 age groupings.
+The study examining the ITC subdivided the sample into two age groups-younger and older toddlers.
+Sensitivity, specificity, and LRs were nearly identical in the two age groups.